hasura/graphql-engine/manual/microservices/hot-reloading/react.rst

 ``npm start`` is executed.
 When we commit and push this dockerfile, the microservice will be running a development webserver that can hot-reload changes.

+You also need to create a file called ``.env`` in your root directory and add the following line to it.

+.. snippet:: bash
+  :filename: .env

+    CHOKIDAR_USEPOLLING=true

 The ``sync`` command will keep local ``app`` directory in sync with the one inside the container for the microservice.
 As the dockerfile indicates, we start